kcarriedo/zoom-service/README.md

 # Installation

 ## Basics
-**Download the `ZoomService.swift` file and add it into your app manually.** Zoom Service currently utilizes the [singleton pattern](https://sourcemaking.com/design_patterns/singleton), so it is able to be referenced from anywhere in your app.
+**Download the `ZoomService.swift` file and add it to your app manually.** Zoom Service currently utilizes the [singleton pattern](https://sourcemaking.com/design_patterns/singleton), so it can be referenced from anywhere in your app.

 Your app must first already have MobileRTC installed.
-For instructions on how to install MobileRTC into your app, Follow the [Zoom MobileRTC guide](https://github.com/george-lim/zoom-sdk-guide).
+For instructions on how to install MobileRTC into your app, follow my [Zoom MobileRTC guide](https://github.com/george-lim/zoom-sdk-guide).

-## Sample App
+## Example App
-There is a sample app with Zoom Service already integrated available on [GitHub](https://github.com/george-lim/zoom-service-sample-app).
-Feel free to download the app and explore the usage of Zoom Service.
+There is an example app provided with Zoom Service already integrated.
+Feel free to first explore Zoom Service through the example app before integrating it into your own app.
+Please read the `README.md` inside the example app before compiling.

 # Usage
 Open up Xcode and launch the sample app.
 Navigate to `ZoomService.swift`.
-We need to fill in the data required by the ZoomAPI struct.
+You need to fill in the data required by the ZoomAPI struct.

 ## MobileRTC Authentication
 If you haven't already, [sign up](https://zoom.us/developer) for a Zoom Developer account which provides access to the Zoom REST API, Desktop SDKs, and most importantly, the MobileRTC stacks.